The idea of a Rueda standard

 - Ruedastandard: The most basic and common Cuban Rueda de Casino commands (like in the original idea from 2002).

-Figures from the 2017 update of the Ruedastandard without videos are put on the used-to-be list.
+Figures from the 2017 Ruedastandard without videos are taken out.
 This implies that several of the old Ruedastandard YouTube videos will need a new recording, to be made available on vimeo.rueda.casino.
 New figures, combinations and material about Rueda structures, combining rueda figures, and separate videos on movements and styling will be added on a regular basis.

 The tradition of updating the Ruedastandard every third year is now broken.
 This is to keep the Ruedastandard (list 1) stable without signifficant changes, and to update the other rueda & casino figures (list 2) more frequently, based on input from SalsaNor’s Cuban rueda.casino network.

-Printable list of the Ruedastandard from 2019 and the other rueda & casino figures is presented in September for the SalsaNor Rueda Congress in Bergen.
+Printable list of the Ruedastandard from 2019 and the other Rueda & casino figures are presented at the SalsaNor Rueda Congress in Bergen, September 2019.

 The documents are updated to reflect the content available on video at vimeo.rueda.casino.